 The holder of a designated Board membership is required to furnish a statement of a material interest where a function falls to be performed, and where the Board member or the employee or a "connected person" (e.g. a relative or a business associate of the Board member or employee) has a material interest in a matter to which the function relates.
 Such a statement must be furnished to the other Board members of CIB by a designated Board member.
 The function must not be performed unless there are compelling reasons to do so.
-If a designated Board member intends to perform the function, he or she must, either before doing so, or if that is not reasonably practical, as soon as possible afterwards, prepare and furnish a statement in writing of the compelling reasons to the other Board member.
+If a designated Board member intends to perform the function, he or she must, either before doing so, or if that is not reasonably practical, as soon as possible afterwards, prepare and furnish a statement in writing of the compelling reasons to the other Board members and to the Standards in Public Office Commission if a designated Board member.
 This obligation applies whether or not the interest has already been disclosed in a statement of registrable interests.